nim-lang/Nim/doc/tut1.rst

   else:
     echo "unknown operating system"

-The ``when`` statement is almost identical to the ``if`` statement with some
+The ``when`` statement is almost identical to the ``if`` statement, but with these
 differences:

-* Each condition has to be a constant expression since it is evaluated by the compiler.
+* Each condition must be a constant expression since it is evaluated by the compiler.
 * The statements within a branch do not open a new scope.
 * The compiler checks the semantics and produces code *only* for the statements